It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 That your conclusions will necessarily be incorrect or even different

 So basically, whether or not you meet the assumptions of your model doesn’t actually say much about whether the model is great or terrible.
-For the linear regression model, if you do meet those assumptions, your coefficient estimates are unbiased20, and in general, your statistical inferences are valid ones.
+For the linear regression model, if you do meet those assumptions, your coefficient estimates are unbiased21, and in general, your statistical inferences are valid ones.
 If you don’t meet the assumptions, there are alternative versions of the linear model you could use that would potentially address the issues.

 For example, data that runs over a sequence of time (time series data) violates the independence assumption, since observations closer in time are more likely to be similar than those farther apart.
-Violation of this assumption will result in

-But we would use a time series or similar model instead to account for this.
+Violation of this assumption will result in problems with the standard errors of the coefficients, and thus the p-values and confidence intervals.
+But we could use a time series or similar model instead to account for this.
 If normality is difficult to meet, you could assume a different data generating distribution.
-We’ll discuss some of these approaches explicitly in later chapters, but it’s also important to note that not meeting the assumptions for the baseline model may only mean you’ll prefer a different type of linear or other model to use in order to meet them.
+We’ll discuss some of these approaches explicitly in later chapters (e.g. Chapter 7), but it’s also important to note that not meeting the assumptions for the model may only mean you’ll prefer a different type of linear or other model to use in order to meet them.

 3.6.1 Assumptions with more complex models